mwaqar29/react-text-animate/README.md

 ### ⚙️ Installation

-Install the `react-text-animate` library using one of the the below commands (as per the package manager installed in your system).
+Install the `react-text-animate` library in your react application using one of the the below commands (as per the package manager installed in your system).

 - npm
   ```sh